Deidra Crews

-Deidra Candice Crews is an American nephrologist and epidemiologist.
+Deidra C. Crews MD, ScM is an American nephrologist and epidemiologist.
 She is the Deputy Director of Johns Hopkins Center for Health Equity and a Professor of Medicine at Johns Hopkins School of Medicine.
-Crews research focuses on how health, environmental, genetic, historical, cultural, and socioeconomic factors impact African-American health, longevity, and quality of life.
+Crews research focuses on social drivers of disparities in kidney disease and hypertension.

 Early life and education

-Crews completed her Bachelor of Science degree from the University of Virginia before earning her medical degree at the Saint Louis University School of Medicine.
+Crews completed her Bachelor of Arts degree in Biology from the University of Virginia before earning her medical degree at the Saint Louis University School of Medicine.
 Upon graduating, she received the 2003 John H. Gladney, M.D.
 Diversity Award.
 Following her MD, Crews completed her nephrology fellowship and a Master's degree in clinical epidemiology degree at Johns Hopkins School of Medicine.
-As a senior postdoctoral fellow at Johns Hopkins, Crews was selected as a 2010-2014 Harold Amos scholar, sponsored by the Robert Wood Johnson Foundation.
+As a senior postdoctoral fellow at Johns Hopkins, Crews was selected as a 2010-2014 Harold Amos Medical Faculty Development Program scholar, sponsored by the Robert Wood Johnson Foundation.